 Sponsor or participate in local and national charity events in support of the sponsoring American Legion Post.

-Ride to raise money for such organizations as local VA Hospitals, Battered Women and Children's Centers, Varied
+Ride to raise money for such organizations as our local Veterans Home, Veteran Support Organizations, Varied

-Children and Youth Programs, a School for Blind Children, Veterans Relief, Needy Families and many, many others.
+Children and Youth Programs, Veterans Relief, Needy Families and many, many others.

 Founded a national movement called “Patriot Guard” (www.patriotguard.org) that honors and protects the